Korirussell/Korirussell/README.md

 # 💫 About Me:
 Hi!
-I'm Kori<br>I'm a Computer Science student at the University of Alabama, passionate about building robust software and scalable web experiences.
+I'm Kori.<br>I'm a Computer Science student at the University of Alabama, passionate about building robust software and scalable web experiences.
 I love diving into distributed systems, ful-stack development, and solving challenging problems with code.<br><br>Feel free to explore my work!

 ## 🌐 Socials: